Regnal number: Pretenders

-Non-consecutive ordinals may indicate dynastic claims for non-regnant monarchs.
-For example, after Louis XVI of France was executed during the French Revolution, legitimists consider him to have been succeeded by his young son, whom they called Louis XVII.
+Non-consecutive ordinals of reigning monarchs may indicate dynastic claims for non-regnant monarchs.
+For example, after Louis XVI was executed during the French Revolution, Legitimists consider him to have been succeeded by his young son, whom they called Louis XVII.
 Although the child died in prison a few years later and never reigned, his uncle, who came to the French throne in the Bourbon Restoration, took the name Louis XVIII in acknowledgement of his dynasty's rights.
-Similarly, when Emperor Napoleon I's regime collapsed, he abdicated in favour of his four-year-old son, who was proclaimed Napoleon II.
-The young emperor was deposed only weeks later by Napoleon's European rivals and was never recognized internationally; but when his first cousin Louis Napoleon Bonaparte proclaimed himself Emperor in 1852, he declared himself Napoleon III of France in recognition of his predecessor.
+Similarly, after Emperor Napoleon I's regime collapsed, he abdicated in favour of his four-year-old son, who was proclaimed Napoleon II.
+The young emperor was deposed only weeks later by Napoleon's European rivals and was never recognized internationally; but when his first cousin Louis Napoleon Bonaparte proclaimed himself Emperor in 1852, he declared himself Napoleon III in recognition of his predecessor.

 Jacobite usage

-Following the Glorious Revolution, a line of pretenders loyal to the dethroned James VII and II claimed the throne, declaring themselves to be James VIII and III, Charles III and Henry IX and I. This separate enumeration is mainly because of their separation from the actual succession before the 1707 Acts of Union, that joined the kingdoms together.
+Following the Glorious Revolution, a line of pretenders descended from the dethroned James VII and II claimed the throne and declared themselves to be James VIII and III, Charles III and Henry IX and I. They numbered themselves separately for Scotland and England because they did not recognize the Acts of Union, which joined the two kingdoms into one in 1707, as valid.

-James VII's legitimate descendants however died out entirely in 1807 as the only ones besides the three pretenders were the Protestant Queens Mary II (who was childless) and Anne (whose children predeceased her) that they refused to recognize to begin with.
-Since William III and II had died in 1702 without issue, the only legitimate line descending from Charles I still alive was that of Henrietta Stuart, sister of James VII and II, and her daughter Anne Marie d'Orléans, Queen of Sardinia.
+James VII's last legitimate descendant died in 1807, and the claim passed to descendants of his sister Henrietta, Duchess of Orléans.
+Although none of them has actively claimed the throne, their supporters have assigned them the regnal numbers that they "should have had"; for example, from 1919 to 1955, the claim was held by "Robert I & IV", which was numbered for England and Scotland respectively.

-Anne Marie's descendant Francis, Duke of Bavaria (who is also a pretender to the Kingdom of Bavaria) has been the Jacobite heir since 1996.
-Although no Jacobite has actively claimed the throne since Henry Stuart, their supporters have still given them separate regnal numbers for both England and Scotland that they believe they "should have".
+This custom is currently not followed by any other ethnic groups other than the French and British (Jacobites), being unique to them, monarchists from other nations do not usually use royal numbers for the pretenders they support.